Bandy: Equipment

 The basic equipment players are required to wear includes a pair of bandy skates, a helmet, a mouthguard and, in the case of the goalkeeper, a faceguard.

 The teams must wear uniforms that make it easy to distinguish the two teams.
-The goalkeeper wears distinct colours to single him out from his or her teammates, just as in football.
+The goalkeeper wears distinct colours to be singled out from his or her teammates, just as in football.
 The ice skates, sticks and any tape on the stick must be of another colour than the bandy ball, which is orange or cerise.

-In addition to the aforementioned, various protections are used to protect knees, elbows, genitals and throat.
+In addition to the aforementioned items, various pieces of gear are used to protect the knees, elbows, genitals and throat.
 The pants and gloves may contain padding.

+Bandy ball

+The core of the ball is made of cork and is surrounded by rubber or rubber-like plastic.
+Balls should be manufactured in a diameter of 62.4 or 63.8 mm (the latter is called a "Russian ball").
+Originally, bandy balls were red, then later became orange or cerise.
+According to the Bandy Playing Rules set up by the Federation of International Bandy, any of these are allowed, but all balls used in one game must be of the same colour and type.

 Bandy stick

 The stick used in bandy is an essential part of the sport.
 It should be made of an approved material such as wood or a similar material and should not contain any metal or sharp parts which can hurt the surrounding players.

 Sticks are crooked and are available in five angles, where 1 has the smallest bend and 5 has the most.
 Bend 4 is the most common size in professional bandy.

 The bandy stick should not have similar colours to the ball, such as orange or pink; it should be no longer than 127 cm, and no wider than 7 cm.